UQComputingSociety/constitution/constitution.md

 13.6 Questions arising at any meeting shall be determined by a majority of votes of the members present and, in the case of an equality of votes, the question shall be deemed to be decided in the negative.

-## 14 Resolutions of Management Committee Without Meeting
+### 14 Resolutions of Management Committee Without Meeting

-14.1 A flying minute signed by all the members of the management committee shall be as valid and effectual as if it had been passed at a meeting of the management committee duly convened and held.
+14.1 A flying minute signed by members of the Management Committee shall be as valid as effectual as if it had been voted in favour of by those members at a meeting of the Management Committee duly convened and held and attended by all members of the Management Committee.

-14.2 Any such resolution may consist of several documents in like form, each signed by one (1) or more members of the management committee.
+14.2 Any such resolution may consist of several documents in like form, each signed by the relevant members of the Management Committee.
+14.3 A flying minute may be digitally signed by any method the Management Committee deems appropriate.

 ## 15  First Annual General Meeting